netflie/whatsapp-cloud-api/README.md

 - Ask a question on the [Discussions forum](https://github.com/netflie/whatsapp-cloud-api/discussions "Discussions forum")
 - To report bugs, please [open an issue](https://github.com/netflie/whatsapp-cloud-api/issues/new/choose "open an issue")

+## Migration to v2

+Please see [UPGRADE](https://github.com/netflie/whatsapp-cloud-api/blob/main/UPGRADE.md "UPGRADE") for more information on how to upgrade to v2.

 ## Changelog

 Please see [CHANGELOG](https://github.com/netflie/whatsapp-cloud-api/blob/main/CHANGELOG.md "CHANGELOG") for more information what has changed recently.